KelseyJorgensen/Genetic-adaptations-to-potato-starch-digestion-in-the-Peruvian-Andes/README.md

 # Genetic-adaptations-to-potato-starch-digestion-in-the-Peruvian-Andes

+All populations used in this analysis are from publically available datasets, either the 1000 Genomes Project: https://www.internationalgenome.org or the Affymetrix Human Origins Array.
+Data files are subsetted by the population of interest, such as PEL, GWD/MSL, CHB/CHS.

 This repository contains the raw, phased VCF file used for statistics in this selection scan study.
 The VCF file contains: